eliasborge/master-svino-frette/README.md

   - `CHAB_pipeline.py` – Conversation History Agent-Based pipeline
   - `SP_pipeline.py` – Single-Prompt classification pipeline
   - `model_config.py` – configuration for models used in pipelines

+- **Ollama API**:
+  - `api_exctracion.py` - The API used to perform inference and generate completions with the Ollama server